 - Includes a handy glossary for quick reference, along with accessible explanations and summaries for the layperson

-- Introduces the reader to patents, patents rights and other types of intellectual property, such as trademarks and copyrights
+- Introduces the reader to patents, patent rights and other types of intellectual property, such as trademarks and copyrights

 Chemists, especially in medicinal and drug development chemistry